AnmolYaseen01/Flight-On-time-Arrival-Prediction/README.md

 # Flight Data Analysis and Prediction

-This script, written in Python using pandas and scikit-learn, performs analysis on flight data and applies a Random Forest model for regression tasks.
+This Jupyter Notebook focuses on the analysis and prediction of flight data using pandas, scikit-learn and machine learning techniques to performs analysis on flight data and applies a Random Forest model for regression tasks.

 ## Data Loading and Exploration